 I Know I Need Tooth Extraction, but I Don’t Know Where to Start

+Our experienced team of dedicated surgeons makes us the premier choice for Austin and Buda, TX oral surgery.
 If you need a tooth extraction in Austin, TX, come into Hill Country Oral Surgery.
 Call us at 512-327-7233 to schedule a consultation.

 Austin Tooth Extraction Frequently Asked Questions (FAQs)